 You can see the corner of my yellow letter elasticized to Steven Spielberg’s bicycle in this photo:

 I found Steven Spielberg’s bicycle a couple weeks ago.
 It could be that it’s not Steven Spielberg’s bicycle, but that it’s just a bicycle named Steven Spielberg.
-My guess is that it’s actually Steven Spielberg’s bicycle named Steven Spielberg.
+My guess is that it’s actually Steven Spielberg’s bicycle.
+Is the bike named Steven Spielberg?
+I don’t know about that.
+I don’t think so.
 Spielberg’s probably in Toronto to shoot a film.
 Anyhow, I saw Spielberg’s bike again last week, and I saw it again this morning!
 I wrote a short letter to Spielberg and elasticized it to his bike.
 It’s true that E.T. was the first movie I ever saw in a cinema, and it’s true that I painted my nails toothpaste green on the weekend.

-Here is Spielberg’s bicycle (Steven Spielberg) and the letter attached to it:
+Here is Spielberg’s bicycle and the letter attached to it: